franziskawich/3-column-preview-card-component/README.md

 ### What I learned

-media query with two breakpoints.
+I learned that it is possible to create a media query with two breakpoints:

 ```css
 @media only screen and (min-width: 28.1em) and (max-width: 56.5em) {